eventbrite/javascript/general/README.md

 ### Immediately-invoked function expressions

-Avoid using IFFEs (immediately-invoked function expressions) if possible.
+Avoid using IIFEs (immediately-invoked function expressions) if possible.
 The `bind` function is preferred when dealing with variable scope in closures (note that `bind` is only available in ES5+, though we use `es5-shim` so `bind` should always be in our codebase by default).

 ```js